Raj-Mehta2012/CloudStock-Whisperer/README.md

 ### 5. Data Ingestion

-With the virtual environment activated, run the Python script `ingest_data.py` (or a similar script) to download stock prices from Yahoo Finance using the `yfinance` library.
+With the virtual environment activated, run the Python script `fetch_raw_data.py` to download stock prices from Yahoo Finance using the `yfinance` library.
 The script should then upload the raw data to the `raw-meta-prices` S3 bucket.

 ### 6. Glue Job and Crawler